From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: Introduction

-Our contribution is fourfold: \emph{i)} We show that in the {continuous-time} population dynamics, the exclusively heterogeneous population of coordinators may admit two types of equilibrium points, clean-cut and ruffled coordinator-driven, where clean-cut equilibria are asymptotically stable and ruffled are unstable--\textbf{\Cref{lem:eqMixedAbstract}} and \textbf{\Cref{thm:ROA}}.
-On the contrary, the exclusively heterogeneous population of anticoordinators admit only one globally asymptotically stable equilibrium point that could be either clean-cut or ruffled anti-coordinator driven--{\textbf{\Cref{lem:eqMixedAbstract}} and} \textbf{\Cref{lem: stabilityOfType01}}.
-These results are in line with the existing results on the steady-state behavior of finite heterogeneous populations of exclusively coordinators \cite{ramazi2020convergence} and exclusively anticoordinators \cite{8003419}. \emph{ii)} We show that in the {continuous-time} population dynamics, the mixed heterogeneous population of coordinators and anticoordinators may admit all three types of equilibria, clean-cut, ruffled anticoordinator-driven, and ruffled coordinator-driven, where clean-cut and ruffled anticoordinator-driven equilibria are asymptotically stable, the other type is unstable, and the dynamics always converge to one of the equilibria--\textbf{\Cref{lem:eqMixedAbstract}} and \textbf{\Cref{thm:ROA}}. \emph{iii)} Consequently, we show that the reported perpetual fluctuations in the finite discrete dynamics of coordinators and anticoordinators \cite{roohi} {almost surely} {vanish with} the population size --\textbf{\Cref{thm:2}} and \textbf{\Cref{cor_fluctuationsDoNotScaleWithN_discretePopulationDynamics_2}}, which are the main result of this paper. \emph{iv)} Out of the analysis of the {continuous-time} population dynamics, insightful hints on the asymptotic behavior of the finite populations were obtained, such as having the same equilibria and similar long-term behavior.
-Hence, in general for other population dynamics, it may prove useful to study the behavior of the {continuous-time} population dynamics, which is usually more straightforward, prior to the precise analysis of the finite population dynamics.
+Our contribution is fourfold: \emph{i)} We show that in the continuous-time population dynamics, the heterogeneous population of all coordinators may admit two types of equilibrium points, clean-cut and ruffled coordinator-driven, where clean-cut equilibria are asymptotically stable and ruffled are unstable--\textbf{\Cref{lem:eqMixedAbstract}} and \textbf{\Cref{thm:ROA}}.
+On the contrary, the heterogeneous population of all anticoordinators admits only one globally asymptotically stable equilibrium point that could be either clean-cut or ruffled anti-coordinator driven--{\textbf{\Cref{lem:eqMixedAbstract}} and} \textbf{\Cref{lem: stabilityOfType01}}.
+These results are in line with the existing results on the steady-state behavior of finite heterogeneous populations of all coordinators \cite{ramazi2020convergence} and all anticoordinators \cite{ramazi2017asynchronous}. \emph{ii)} We show that in the continuous-time population dynamics, the mixed heterogeneous population of coordinators and anticoordinators may admit all three types of equilibria, clean-cut, ruffled anticoordinator-driven, and ruffled coordinator-driven, where clean-cut and ruffled anticoordinator-driven equilibria are asymptotically stable, the other type is unstable, and the dynamics always converge to one of the equilibria--\textbf{\Cref{lem:eqMixedAbstract}} and \textbf{\Cref{thm:ROA}}. \emph{iii)} Consequently, we show that the reported perpetual fluctuations in the proportion of $\1$-players \cite{roohi} almost surely vanish with the population size --\textbf{\Cref{thm:2}} and \textbf{\Cref{cor_fluctuationsDoNotScaleWithN_discretePopulationDynamics_2}}. \emph{iv)} Out of the analysis of the continuous-time population dynamics, insightful hints on the asymptotic behavior of the finite populations were obtained, such as having the same equilibria and similar long-term behavior.
+Hence, in general, for other population dynamics, it may prove useful to study the behavior of the continuous-time population dynamics, which is usually more straightforward, prior to the precise analysis of the finite population dynamics.